kodie/moment-weekdaysin/README.md

 A [Moment.js](https://github.com/moment/moment) plugin for getting the weekdays of a month, year, or inbetween two dates.

+## NO LONGER MAINTAINED (DEPRECATED)

+Since [Moment.js is being deprecated](https://momentjs.com/docs/#/-project-status/), it only makes sense to deprecate this project as well.
+Feel free to fork and use this code in any way you wish however I will no longer be maintaining it.

 ## Requirements
 * [moment.js](https://github.com/moment/moment) v2.1.0 or higher